A close quasar pair in a disk-disk galaxy merger at z = 2.17

-\obj\ represents the first robust example of a kpc-scale pair of merging SMBHs in a galaxy merger at cosmic noon ($z\gtrsim2$), when both the space density of quasars and the global star formation rate density of galaxies peaked\cite{Richards2006,Madau2014}.
+\obj\ represents a robust example of a kpc-scale pair of SMBHs in a galaxy merger at cosmic noon.
 It fills a long-standing gap in the expected population of dual quasars hosted by high-redshift ongoing galaxy mergers.
-Such systems are expected to be common in hierarchical merger models, which have been otherwise successful in explaining much of the quasar phenomenology\cite{Hopkins2008}.
+Such systems are expected to be common in hierarchical merger models, which have otherwise been successful in explaining much of the quasar phenomenology\cite{Hopkins2008}.
 In comparison, the previous redshift record holder of kpc-scale dual quasars hosted by confirmed galaxy mergers was LBQS 0103$-$2753 at $z=0.86$, which was serendipitously discovered\cite{Shields2012}.

-A handful of small scale (sub-10 kpc) dual quasar candidates were known at $z>1$\cite{Inada2008,Schechter2017,Anguita2018,Lemon2018,Lemon2020,Shen2021,Tang2021,Yue2021,Lemon2022}.
-However, none of them has been confirmed to be hosted by ongoing galaxy mergers -- as expected in bona fide dual quasars (Methods).
-The establishment of \obj\ as a dual quasar hosted in a galaxy merger conclusively demonstrates that at least some high-redshift kpc-scale dual quasar candidates may indeed be dual quasars rather than gravitational lenses or pre-merger projected quasar pairs at large separations.
-On larger (i.e., $>10$ kpc) scales, it has long been suggested that most wide separation (3$''$--10$''$) double quasars are quasar pairs rather than gravitational lenses based on statistical arguments\cite{Kochanek1999}.
-There are $\sim$tens of known ``binary'' quasars at $z>1$ with projected separations of $>10$ kpc\cite{Hennawi2010} and even a quasar ``quartet''\cite{Hennawi2015}.
-However, the separations of most of these systems are still too large ($\gtrsim$ tens of kpc) for the host galaxies of the quasar pairs to be in direct galactic interactions.
-Unlike \obj , none of them has been observed with tidal features as direct evidence for ongoing interactions.
+A handful of galactic-scale (below 10 kpc) dual quasar candidates were known at $z>1$ (refs.\cite{Inada2008,Schechter2017,Anguita2018,Lemon2018,Lemon2020,Shen2021,Tang2021,Yue2021,Lemon2022}).
+However, none of these has been confirmed to be hosted by ongoing galaxy mergers--as expected in bona fide dual quasars (Supplementary Information).
+The establishment of \obj\ as a dual quasar hosted in a galaxy merger conclusively demonstrates that at least some high-redshift, kpc-scale, dual-quasar candidates may indeed be dual quasars rather than gravitational lenses or premerger projected quasar pairs at large separations.
+On larger (that is, over 10 kpc) scales, it has long been suggested that most wide-separation (3$''$--10$''$) double quasars are quasar pairs rather than gravitational lenses based on statistical arguments\cite{Kochanek1999}.
+There are approximately tens of known ``binary'' quasars at $z>1$ with projected separations of over 10 kpc\cite{Hennawi2010}, and even a quasar ``quartet''\cite{Hennawi2015}.
+However, the separations of most of these systems are still too large (approximately over tens of kpc) for the host galaxies of the quasar pair to be in direct galactic interactions.
+Unlike \obj , none of these has been observed with tidal features as direct evidence for ongoing interactions.